-Valerie is currently a research associate on the Leverhulme funded project ‘Housing, Everyday Life and Wellbeing over the long term: Glasgow 1950-1975’ at the University of Glasgow.
+- Research Associate - 'Housing, Everyday Life and Wellbeing over the long term: Glasgow 1950-1975', Urban Studies and History at the University of Glasgow (Leverhulme Trust)

-Valerie previously worked as a Post-Doctoral Research Assistant in the Departments of Economics and History at the University of Dundee on a project entitled 'Jute & Dundee: The Management of Industrial Decline'.
+- Post-Doctoral Research Assistant - 'Jute & Dundee: The Management of Industrial Decline', Economics and History at the University of Dundee on a project entitled (Leverhulme Trust)